 The plan states that existing peak parking demand for patients, visitors, physicians, and staff is 3,122 parking spaces.
 Later, it states that the ‘average weekday parking demand’ in 2017 was 3,450 (1,200 for patients and visitors, and 2,250 for employees).
 These two figures should be reconciled - the average should be less than the peak.

 The calculation behind the baseline employee parking demand/employee figure should be clearly shown.
 It is difficult to tell what employee parking demand figure was used.
 (The ratio should be based on actual observed demand.)
 It is also difficult to tell what employee population figure was used as a denominator.
 It was not 4,400 employees (which is the total estimated Bramhall employee figure used later in the plan), but 6,000?
 Where did that figure come from?
+Parking per bed (if still used) is not an appropriate benchmark for TDM planning.

+Bike parking

+Based on the information submitted in Submission S-2 Bicycle Parking (w Ph I), the total quantities of parking appear to be sufficient to meet the bicycle parking requirements for the MMC campus.

+The type of bicycle parking provided, based upon images supplied in the latest Draft TDM Plan (Feb.
+13th, 2018) is in some cases deficient per the Technical Manual to securely park bicycles and encourage bicycle commuting.
+Some of the bicycle racks secure the front wheel only and do not provide the required two points of contact between the bicycle frame and bicycle rack.

+The applicant is to inventory the type and number of bicycle parking spaces within the MMC Campus at each location to ensure that, at a minimum, 1) the total number of racks that meet the parking standards equals the number required and 2) also meets the standard that bicycle racks are adequately distributed within the MMC Campus at main building entrances, also as required by the Technical Manual.

 Current Travel Behavior